bhurghundii/bhurghundii.github.io/_articles/kandr.md

 The biggest problem with this book is the unannounced subject changes.
 Take Chapter 5 for example: towards the end, you get introduced to DCL and tokenizers.
 There is no heads up or discussion about what you are looking at.
 Unless you actually studied this stuff prior, you are going to look at this and think "What the fuck is going on."

 If you do really power through it, the reward is Chapter 6 onwards - all the sudden, complicated topics will make sense.

+## My advice reading it

+K&R is one of those really rare technical books where every single word is worth it.
+Every line is packed with insight.
+One problem with non fiction often is the author hasn't got much to say, so you get padded with arbitrary examples or fluff.
+K&R is not that book - if you try going through it fast, you will miss something so important which you'll need.
+In other words, **it's worth reading slowly**

+It's 2023 and we've got tooling which isn't covered by the book.
+I highly recommend figuring out how to use a debugger if you are doing this because it makes life so much more bearable.